The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image: Experiments

-From this section on, we scale our experiments to larger models, and large-scale vision datasets.
-We show our results in \cref{tab:larger-scale}.
-We find that, overall, using the setting in \cref{tab:larger-scale}, a single image is not enough to recover the full performance on these more difficult datasets.
-This might be to a large degree because of the fine-grained nature of these datasets, \eg ImageNet includes more than $120$ kinds of Extrapolating from a single image to these very similar categories might require a more diverse source image.
-Nevertheless, we find a surprisingly high accuracy of $66\%$ on ImageNet's validation set, even though this dataset comprises $1000$ classes, and the student only having seen heavily augmented crops of a single image.
+From this section on, we scale our experiments to larger models utilizing 224$\times$224-sized images, and evaluate these on various vision datasets.

+\paragraph{Varying datasets.} In~\cref{tab:larger-scale} we find that, overall, a single image is not enough to fully recover the performance on more difficult datasets.
+This might be because of the fine-grained nature of these datasets, \eg ImageNet includes more than $120$ kinds of dogs and Flowers contains $102$ types of flowers.
+Nevertheless, we find a surprisingly high accuracy of $69\%$ on ImageNet's validation set, even though this dataset comprises $1000$ classes, and the student only having seen heavily augmented crops of a single image.
 In \cref{tab:in1k-analysis}, we conduct further analyses on distilling ImageNet models.